-Lackland described RBF as an “in-betweener,” (in the capital stack) meaning that it is intended to fill a gap between debt (low-risk, low return) and equity financing (high risk, high return).
+Lackland described RBF as an “in-betweener,” (in the capital stack) meaning that it is intended to fill a gap between debt (low risk, low return) and equity financing (high risk, high return).
 It is structured like a royalty agreement, in which the provider gives capital to a company in return for a certain percentage of that company’s revenue each month.
-The entrepreneur does not give up any ownership, so there is no dilution.
+The entrepreneur does not give up any ownership, so there is no equity dilution.

-Revenue-based Financing is a flexible financing instrument, with the payment to the investor going up and down according to the rise and fall of the company’s revenue.
+Revenue-based financing is a flexible financing instrument, with the payment to the investor going up and down according to the rise and fall of the company’s revenue.
 This model means that the entrepreneur and the capital provider both have an incentive to grow the business.
 Faster growth will result in faster repayment and a higher IRR for the investor.
-So the investor has an authentic motivation to cheerlead and support the entrepreneur’s success.
+So, the investor has an authentic motivation to cheerlead and support the entrepreneur’s success.

 “There’s a deep alignment between the entrepreneur and the capital provider toward growth,” said Lackland.
 “When you have a typical loan, you don’t have a lot of incentive for the capital provider to push growth.
 They just want to make sure they get their set payment every month.”

-How Does RBF Benefit Underrepresented Communities?
+How Does RBF benefit underrepresented communities?

 Compared to VCs, RBF tends to lend a higher volume of smaller loans with a lower average rate of return.
-So the process of evaluating candidates tends to be more streamlined and automated than the high-touch VC funding process.
+So, the process of evaluating candidates tends to be more streamlined and automated than the high-touch VC funding process.
 The bulk of the process is data-driven, based on the performance of the business.
-As such, decisions are less affected by prejudice and bias, allowing more opportunity for those who have traditionally been shut out of the “birds-of-a-feather-flock-together” world of VC funding.
+As such, RBF decisions are less affected by prejudice and bias, allowing more opportunity for those who have traditionally been shut out of the “birds-of-a-feather-flock-together” world of VC funding.

 RBF funders can also pick and choose which data and metrics they use to evaluate candidates, further reducing bias.
-“We really don’t look at traditional credit metrics that a lot of banks have historically used, and used at times in shady ways to exclude lending to minorities and women,” said Lackland.
+“We really don’t look at traditional credit metrics that a lot of banks have historically used and used at times in shady ways to exclude lending to minorities and women,” said Lackland.

 Folsom, whose firm helps companies transition from a project-based to a recurring-revenue model, sees a great opportunity for revenue-based funders to partner with female and minority entrepreneurs.

 “There’s such a growing space in this underserved market, and we have had the opportunity of working with great companies,” she said.
-“Revenue-based financing allows them to get access to nonbiased, flexible capital that works with them.”
+“Revenue-based financing allows them to get access to nonbiased, flexible growth capital that works with them.”

-When Is RBF the Right Choice?
+When Is RBF the right choice?

-Companies in growth mode can benefit from RBF but must be able to control their spending.
+Companies in growth mode can benefit from RBF but must be able to control their cash burn.
 Lackland said Lighter Capital funds companies that are growing anywhere between 10% to 500% per year, with the central concern being alignment between the intentions of the funder and the entrepreneur, not the rate of growth.